llm-operator/docs/docs/source/multi_cluster_deployment.rst

      --from-literal=regKey="${REGISTRATION_KEY}"

-The secret needs to be created in a namespace where LLM Operator will be deployed.
+The secret needs to be created in a namespace where LLMariner will be deployed.

 When installing the Helm chart for the worker components, you need to specify addition configurations in ``values.yaml``.
 Here is an example.